Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is EPA Fish Oil?

+The split between EPA alone and EPA-plus-DHA is the whole story here, so it is worth slowing down on.
 The larger Japanese JELIS trial (n=18,645) confirmed that 1.8g/day EPA added to statin therapy significantly reduces coronary events.
-A 2021 meta-analysis (Khan et al., PMID: 34505026) quantified the EPA-specific advantage: pure EPA reduced CV mortality by 18% (RR 0.82, 95% CI 0.68-0.99), nonfatal MI by 28% (RR 0.72, 95% CI 0.62-0.84), and total coronary events by 27%.
-By contrast, EPA+DHA combination barely moved CV mortality (RR 0.94) or MI (RR 0.92) - a critical distinction.
+A 2021 meta-analysis (Khan et al., PMID: 34505026) put numbers on the EPA-specific advantage: pure EPA reduced CV mortality by 18% (RR 0.82, 95% CI 0.68-0.99), nonfatal MI by 28% (RR 0.72, 95% CI 0.62-0.84), and total coronary events by 27%.
+The EPA+DHA combination, by contrast, barely moved CV mortality (RR 0.94) or MI (RR 0.92).
+That gap is the reason a high-EPA product is not interchangeable with a generic "fish oil" capsule that bundles in DHA.

 Does It Work?
 The Evidence